 - Collaborating with DEQ—ACWA coordinates with DEQ to help align state and local government approaches and messages, inform state legislators, and share information, technical expertise, and communications.

-- Seeking Additional Knowledge—ACWA is working with member agencies to better understand this emerging contaminant of concern.
+- Seeking Additional Knowledge—ACWA is working with member agencies to better understand this emerging contaminants of concern.
 Some of ACWA’s large member agencies have started sampling work.
-A PFAS Sampling and Analysis Plan is being deployed now by some of Oregon’s larger wastewater utilities and is available for use by your agency.
+A 2023 update to ACWA’s PFAS Sampling and Analysis Plan Template is now available for use by your agency.
+It is being used by some of Oregon’s larger wastewater utilities and will be guiding the monitoring work of smaller communities as part of ACWA’s EPA PFAS reduction grant project.

 - Linking with National Organizations—The National Association of Clean Water Agencies (NACWA) and the Water Environment Foundation (WEF) members have been involved in national discussions regarding industry response and action.
 The ACWA PFAS Workgroup is closely linked to and following the efforts at national and regional levels to understand the impact of the persistence of PFAS in the environment.
 The NACWA and WEF PFAS Fact Sheet provides a good overview of PFAS concerns.
 ACWA is building additional partnerships, especially to support coordinated information sharing.
 It is important that clean water agencies communicate and share resources as we learn more.